Sadie Sink: 2016–2022: Breakthrough with Stranger Things

-In September 2016, Sink auditioned to play Maxine "Max" Mayfield also known as Madmax in the second season of Netflix's science fiction drama series Stranger Things.
+In September 2016, Sink auditioned to play Maxine "Max" Mayfield in the second season of Netflix's science fiction drama series Stranger Things.
 The casting directors deemed the 14-year-old Sink too old for the role, but she "begged and pleaded" for more material to perform for them.
-She attended four callbacks, including a chemistry read with Gaten Matarazzo and Caleb McLaughlin.
+She received four callbacks, including a chemistry read with Gaten Matarazzo and Caleb McLaughlin.
 During the audition process, Sink lied about having rollerblading experience.
 According to director and writer Matt Duffer, casting Sink was "a bit of a no-brainer" due to her "innocent, child chemistry" with Matarazzo and McLaughlin.
 After she booked the role, Sink had to learn how to skateboard, an activity she disliked due to falling on her first day of practice.
-She attended three-hour lessons daily for two months.
+She took three-hour lessons daily for two months.
 The role became Sink's breakthrough.
 Critics described her as "spirited", with IGN commenting that she acts "beyond her years and makes a welcomed addition to the cast".
 Sink, along with her Stranger Things cast members, was nominated for the SAG Award for Outstanding Performance by an Ensemble in a Drama Series.

-In 2018, Sink walked the runway at Paris Fashion Week, making her modeling debut at age 15.
-She later walked the runway for brands such as Miu Miu and Kate Spade New York.
 In film, Sink appeared in The Glass Castle (2017) and Eli (2019).
 She also reprised her role in Stranger Thingss third season, for which she received critical praise.
 The BBC considered her performance "wonderfully loose and natural", while Variety praised her and co-star Millie Bobby Brown's energy.
 In 2021, she starred in Fear Street Part Two: 1978, the second installment of The Fear Street Trilogy.
 Sink portrays Ziggy Berman, an aggressive and tomboyish teenager who has a difficult home life.
 She said she was drawn to the character's potential for depth.
 Director Leigh Janiak suggested that Sink watch slasher films, such as Friday the 13th (1980) and Scream (1996), to prepare for the role.
 She did most of her own stunts in the film.
 Sink's acting received critical praise; the Los Angeles Times commended her portrayal of Ziggy's emotions, attractions, and loyalties, and RogerEbert.com said that her "intense performance gets a great deal of volume" from a one-dimensional character.
 In the trilogy's third film, Fear Street Part Three: 1666 (2021), she played Ziggy and Constance.